Th0b/Petstore/README.md

 # Petstore
-Little project in react, which fetching pets and updating the status of pet through Swagger API.
+One of my first projects in react.
+Website fetch and update the status of pet through Swagger API.